xavierfontaine/generatools/README.md

 - Programmatic generation & evaluation: when stabilise, add function tests.
 - Programmatic generation: when stabilise, add sanity checks on conf file used.
 - mlflow: mlflow works through global variables, which can be dangerous.
-  Devising a workaround would be precious.
+  A good workaround would be to set experiment and run at the beginning of each function that makes use of mlflow.
 - PromptSeqsPairs: this object inherits from dataclass, which is not appropriate.
 Especially, it prevents from elegantly checking the sanity of changes in the contained data.
 Using a generic class, and defining functions